darkxeno/kubernetes-workshop/README.md

 [Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

-- Create a statefulset (Docker image: darkxeno/mongodb-statefulset:4.1.3)
+- Create a statefulset with the [template](/statefulset/mongo) (Docker image: darkxeno/mongodb-statefulset:4.1.3)
 - Add a service for the statefulset

 ## Health checks (liveness and readiness)